krcb197/PeakRDL-python/docs/design_decisions.rst

 =============

-The peakrdl-python RAL was designed to have very limited dependencies on other packages once deployed.
+The peakrdl-python RAL was designed to have very limited dependencies on other packages once deployed, this includes the peakrdl-python packages itself, so the library classes are copied into the generated package.

-It does need a few packages inorder to build it, notably the
+It does need a few packages inorder to build it:

+* systemrdl-compiler
+* jinja2

 Integer Data Types
 ===================

-TBA
+All the APIs present memory, register and field entries as python integers.
+This abstracts, the complexity of byte ordering and reversed registers.